vrthra/mimid/README.md

 ```

 As before, what this means is that the grammar inferred by *mimid* for `mjs`
+(for example), when used with a random grammar fuzzer, generated inputs such
-(for example) can generate inputs such that 97.5% of such inputs were
-accepted by `mjs` (Table 1).
-Similarly, if one generates valid *Javascript*
+that 97.5% of such inputs were accepted by `mjs` (Table 1).
+Similarly, when
+valid *Javascript* strings were generated randomly using a golden grammar,
-strings, then 90.5% of such inputs would be parsed correctly by a parser
+90.5% of such inputs were parsed correctly by a parser that uses the grammar
-that uses the grammar mined by *mimid* from `mjs` (Table 2).
+mined by *mimid* from `mjs` (Table 2).

 ## How is the algorithm organized